MorillaLab/s2-PEPANALYST/README.md

   2. Construct the geometric representation, in 768 dimensions for TAPE and more for ESM, of each protein sequence i to obtain a finite set of points X<sub>i</sub>.

   3. Compute the persistence diagrams of the sets X<sub>i</sub> to obtain the persistence diagrams for dimensions 0, 1, and 2, denoted as PD<sub>0,1,2</sub>(X<sub>i</sub>).
-This step also enables the prediction of a unique behavioural peptide that lacks a signal peptide region, as observed in the case of PEP1.
+This feature also facilitates the identification of behavioural peptides that lack a signal peptide region, such as PEP1, and potentially others.

   4. Calculate the distance matrix of dimensions n x n, where the entry (i, j) is the Wasserstein distance W<sub>0</sub> between the persistence diagrams of dimension 0, W<sub>0</sub>(PD<sub>0</sub>(X<sub>i</sub>), PD<sub>0</sub>(X<sub>j</sub>)).